I am writing with my weekly District Update.

 The Pandemic Response

-As we continue to see businesses, restaurants, and activities starting up again, it’s important that we wear a mask and practice social distancing when going out.
-We also should continue to wash our hands often and thoroughly, and regularly clean surfaces to prevent the spread of COVID-19.
+While in the yellow phase, it’s important that we wear a mask and practice social distancing when going out.
+We also should continue to wash our hands often and thoroughly and regularly clean surfaces to prevent the spread of COVID-19.

 Round of Applause